Last Updated on

 A good majority of people these days are using essential oils in their homes, for one reason or another.
 There are so many uses for oils, such as aromatherapy, making bath and body products or health benefits that come from using them in a diffuser, topically or, in the right circumstances, internally.

 If you are one of these people, you already know how great they can be in so many ways, but are you using essential oils for pets in your home?
 This may be something you’ve yet to try, or you may have been wanting to try it out, but unsure where to begin.

 This article is meant to help you get started and will cover the basics on the how and they best oils for them, as well as a few warnings, and then you will have a recipe for making your own flea repellent spray.

 As we previously covered, essential oils are used 3 ways: aromatically, topically, and internally.
 This also goes for using them with pets.

 The main difference is in the amount you use more than anything else.
 Always start with just one or two drops at once.
 If you need to reapply more a little while later, you can, but best to start out with just one drop.

-Dogs can handle the oils a little more than cats and there are some oils you never want to use with cats at all, which we will cover.
-But otherwise, go with one drop for cats, whereas with a medium or large sized dog, two would be okay.
+Dogs can handle the oils a little more than cats and there are several oils you never want to use with cats at all, which we will cover.
+But otherwise, go with one drop for cats, whereas with a medium or large sized dog, two may be okay.

 It is always better to use less oil more frequently than the opposite.

-You can diffuse oils for them, same as you would for your family.
-If you need to calm down an animal, for example, diffuse some lavender in the main room they would be in.
+You can diffuse oils for pets, the same as you would for your family.
+If you need to calm down an animal, for example, diffuse one of the oils listed below that’s cat safe in the main room they would be in.